Erfoof/Complete-OOPDS-Application/README.md

-# Read the PDF file for guidelines and function descriptions
+# Read "OOPDS Program Structure and Functions.pdf" for complete description